BrycePearce/CsvToFlatfile/README.md

 ## Roadmap

-The `csvtoflatfile` project is currently under active development.
-Here's some of things being worked on
+The `csvtoflatfile` project is currently under active development, but the core functionality has been added (#1 & #2).
+Here's the current roadmap:

 1. **CSV to Workbook Conversion:** ✔️ Complete!